JeffCohen/workbook/books/law713/1-setup/1-introduction/3-first-day:-macos.md

 # Setup on macOS: First Day

-This chapter will prepare you for the first day of class.
+This page will prepare you for the first day of class.

 ## STEP 0: Update to High Sierra or Sierra